Thomas von Essen: Biography

+Graeme MacQueen, August 21, 2006.
+Thomas Von Essen was succeeded by Nicholas Scoppetta as FDNY Commissioner under new NYC Mayor Michael Bloomberg.

 In October 2017 Von Essen was named FEMA Regional Administrator for Region II in New York City by President Donald Trump.

 Personal life

 He and his wife, Rita, have four children; the youngest is actor and singer, and Tony nominee Max von Essen.